EvictionLab/eviction-lab-website/content/updates/blog/in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19/index.md

   </div>
 </div>

 The first milestone in this journey was Right to Counsel—formally known as the {{< smartlink "Universal Access to Legal Services Law" "https://nycourts.gov/courts/nyc/housing/aboutUniversalAccess.shtml" >}}—which was signed into law in 2017 and made New York the first city in the country to guarantee legal representation for tenants in housing courts.
-The law was implemented first in three zip codes in each borough, expanding to more areas each year until 2022, when it was available for tenants across the city with an income at or below 200% of the Federal Poverty Guidelines.
+The law was implemented first in three zip codes in each borough, expanding to more areas each year until 2022, when it was available for tenants across the city with an income at or below 200% of the federal poverty guidelines.

 According to a study conducted in 2013, before the new law, in New York {{< smartlink "just one percent of tenants had lawyers" "https://www.tandfonline.com/doi/full/10.1080/10511482.2020.1825009#d1e278" >}}, compared to 99% of landlords.
 But when the policy was implemented first in a handful of zip codes, it wasn’t long until {{< smartlink "representation increased in those areas" "https://www.tandfonline.com/doi/full/10.1080/10511482.2020.1825009?scroll=top&needAccess=true#d1e219" >}}.
 Researchers that evaluated the first years of the program noted that tenants experienced {{< smartlink "less sentences against them, smaller monetary damages and were less likely to be evicted" "https://www.sciencedirect.com/science/article/pii/S0047272723000269#ab005" >}}.
-Another paper described that, in areas where there was right to counsel, there were better {{< smartlink "birth outcomes in people in those communities" "https://jamanetwork.com/journals/jamapediatrics/fullarticle/2825403" >}}.
+Another paper described that, in areas where there was right to counsel, there were better {{< smartlink "birth outcomes for people in those communities" "https://jamanetwork.com/journals/jamapediatrics/fullarticle/2825403" >}}.

 Although the program has been increasing coverage every year (during the fiscal year 2023 it helped {{< smartlink "more than 43,000 households" "https://www.nyc.gov/assets/hra/downloads/pdf/services/civiljustice/OCJ_UA_Annual_Report_2023.pdf" >}}), several reports have also mentioned challenges, like the pace to increase coverage and staffing issues.
 A {{< smartlink "recent testimony by members of the New York City Bar Association" "https://www.nycbar.org/reports/testimony-on-the-right-to-counsel-program/" >}} mentioned that “there are not enough attorneys available to meet the need, with the result that thousands of tenants are going unrepresented.”
 At the same time they added that the initiative is “an enormous success” in terms of keeping over 83% of represented tenants housed.

+{{< pullquote "“As right to counsel was rolled out and phased in, and more and more people had lawyers, we did start to see a drop in the number of case filings, because no longer could landlords assume that these frivolous cases were going to yield the same results.”" >}}

 For Marika Dias, managing director of the Safety Net Project at the Urban Justice Center, there’s a connection between the decrease in the eviction filings and the policy, especially as it expanded its reach.